 These have always been tough questions to answer.
 Even though almost everyone has been jumping on the influencer marketing bandwagon, few understand what “influence” really is or how it works.
 Until now.

-Together with YouTube and Nielsen, my team analyzed the results of hundreds of brand and creator videos in the U.S. and the U.K. to understand the impact of influencers for brands.
+Together with YouTube and Nielsen, my team analysed the results of hundreds of brand and creator videos in the US and the UK to understand the impact of influencers for brands.

 1. Influencer marketing is not the same as celebrity marketing